projects

 • build a mooring line graphically

-• edit segment properties
+• adjust segment properties

-• save and reload projects
+• save and reload projects in different formats

 • run a static simulation

-• visualize results with tables and charts
+• visualize results as tables and charts

-• generate a reusable PDF report
+• produce a usable PDF report

 Key technical points

-• desktop interface built with PySide6
+• desktop user interface built with PySide6

 • component library managed through a SQLite cache